 III.
 Rules & Conditions for CROP Travel Allocations:

-- For FY2019, all trips must be completed before the end of ICANN's 2019 fiscal year.
-Specifically, travelers must have returned to their originating destination on or before 30 June 2019.
+- For FY20, all trips must be completed before the end of ICANN's 2020 fiscal year.
+Specifically, travelers must have returned to their originating destination on or before 30 June 2020.

 - A trip that has been allocated, but not taken, will not carry over to the next fiscal year.

-- Trips must originate and conclude within the same region and must be taken by someone located in the region where the meeting is taking place.
+- Trips must originate and conclude within the same region.
 No out-of-region travel will be permitted.

-- Multiple persons may attend one meeting; however, each traveler is counted as utilizing one of the allocated trips for that community structure and must submit an individual, separate trip request to facilitate recordation and tracking.
+- Multiple persons may use CROP funding to attend one meeting; however, each traveler is counted as utilizing one of the allocated trips for that community group and must submit an individual, separate trip request and report to facilitate recordation and tracking.

 B. Eligibility & Process Requirements

-- All Plans must be reviewed by the group's leadership and the appropriate regional ICANN GSE vice-president(s).
-The group’s appointed Program Coordinator (PC) will certify, within the template, when these reviews have taken place and communicate those results to CROP staff.
+- Obtain concurrence on the Plan from the appropriate regional GSE Vice-President(s), following review by the community group’s leadership.
+Each group’s appointed Program Coordinator (PC) will certify, within the template, when these reviews have taken place and communicate those results to CROP staff.

 - If an approved trip is voided or cancelled for some unanticipated and/or extraordinary reason, a replacement trip may be allocated to the affected organization within the same fiscal year, subject to available funding.
 Where the cancellation involves a trip for which funds have already been disbursed, it will not be possible to reallocate the trip.